TanStack/router/docs/framework/react/start/hosting.md

 > [!WARNING]
 > The page is still a work in progress.
 We'll keep updating this page with guides on deployment to different hosting providers soon!

-When a TanStack Start application is being deployed, the `deployment.preset` value in the `app.config.ts` file determines the deployment target.
+When a TanStack Start application is being deployed, the `server.preset` value in the `app.config.ts` file determines the deployment target.
 The deployment target can be set to one of the following values:

 - [`vercel`](#vercel): Deploy to Vercel
 - [`cloudflare-pages`](#cloudflare-pages): Deploy to Cloudflare Pages